Outreach Activities

 The Rutgers Young Scholars Program in Discrete Mathematics is a summer program for mathematically talented high school students.
 It provides a mathematically rich environment to students interested in mathematics, and is designed to encourage them to consider careers in the mathematical sciences.

-Selected students participate in an intensive four-week residential academic program that provides a challenging introduction to discrete mathematics -- a growing area of the mathematical sciences with many applications on the cutting edge of modern research.
+Selected students participate in an intensive four-week residential academic program that provides a challenging introduction to discrete mathematics -- an important area of the mathematical sciences with many applications on the cutting edge of modern research.

 Click here to see a sample schedule and program notes.